theKashey/react-focus-lock/README.md

   - `autoFocus`, default true, enables or disables focusing into on Lock activation.
 If disabled Lock will blur an active focus.
   - `noFocusGuards` disabled _focus guards_ - virtual inputs which secure tab index.
   - `group` named focus group for focus scattering aka [combined lock targets](https://github.com/theKashey/vue-focus-lock/issues/2)
+  - `shards` an array of `ref` pointing to the nodes, which focus lock should consider and a part of it.
+This is another way focus scattering.
   - `whiteList` you could _whitelist_ locations FocusLock should carry about.
 Everything outside it will ignore.
 For example - any modals.
   - `as` if you need to change internal `div` element, to any other.
 Use ref forwarding to give FocusLock the node to work with.
   - `lockProps` to pass any extra props (except className) to the internal wrapper.